meshtastic/python/README.md

 ```
 import meshtastic

-interface = StreamInterface() # By default will try to find a meshtastic device, otherwise provide a device path like /dev/ttyUSB0
+interface = meshtastic.StreamInterface() # By default will try to find a meshtastic device, otherwise provide a device path like /dev/ttyUSB0
 interface.sendData("hello world")
 ```